robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    ========  ==========================================
       RC                    Explanation
    ========  ==========================================
-   0         All critical tests passed.
+   0         All tests passed.
-   1-249     Returned number of critical tests failed.
+   1-249     Returned number of tests failed.
-   250       250 or more critical failures.
+   250       250 or more failures.
    251       Help or version information printed.
    252       Invalid test data or command line options.
    253       Test execution stopped by user.